tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 ## Background

-For simplicity in the way sets of validators or votes are expressed in this text, and without loss of generality, the remainder of this document assumes that all validators have equal voting power.
+This document assumes that all validators have equal voting power for the sake of simplicity.

 ### Problem Description